Michigan School Bus Laws & Back to School Reminders

 Michigan School Bus Laws – Look at the Lights

-This information may sound simple, but you’d probably be surprised to learn that most Michigan bus drivers claim at least once a week, cars fly by their vehicle while stopped with their red lights on.
-This is the case every single time, regardless if the bus is also equipped with and using a swinging stop sign out the driver’s side window.
-When you’re in doubt, think of a school bus as a moving traffic signal and treat it accordingly.
+Although following Michigan school bus laws are simple, many are surprised to learn that most Michigan bus drivers claim that at least once a week, cars fly by their vehicle while stopped with their red lights on, regardless of if the bus is also equipped with and using a swinging stop sign out the driver’s side window.
+When in doubt, think of a school bus as a moving traffic signal and treat it accordingly.

 How to Handle School Crosswalks